Lancia Flaminia: Development

 The Flaminia's chassis was a development of the Aurelia's, but was significantly upgraded.
 The front suspension was changed to a more conventional configuration with double wishbones, coil springs, telescopic shock absorbers, and an anti-roll bar.
 The rear suspension retained the De Dion setup, with a transaxle mounted at the rear as in the Aurelia.
-The first Berlina was available with drum brake or discs, all other models used discs only.
-They benefitted from radial tyre technology Pirelli Cinturato 165H400 CA67.
+The first Berlina was available with drum brakes or disc brakes, all other models used disc brakes only.
+They benefitted from the Pirelli Cinturato 165H400 CA67radial tyre technology.

-The original two bodies of the Flaminia were developed by Pinin Farina and modelled after his two Aurelia-based motor show specials, named Florida.
+The original two bodies of the Flaminia were developed by Italian automobile design house Pinin Farina and modelled after two Aurelia-based motor show specials also developed by the same, named Florida.
 The Florida I, presented at the 1955 Turin Auto Show, was a saloon with rear suicide doors.
 The Florida II, presented a year later at the Salon International de l'Auto in Geneva, was a 2-door coupé, and became Battista Farina's personal car of choice.
-The production version of the Lancia Flaminia appeared in 1957.
+The production version of the Flaminia debuted in 1957.